mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ![results](./results.svg)

-best case scenario is the scale and traffic profile where the hardware obtains the best performance numbers, highest point in the graph worst case scenario is the scale and traffic profile where the hardware obtains the worst performance numbers, lowest point in the graph
+best case scenario is the scale and traffic profile where the hardware obtains the best performance numbers, the highest point in the graph. worst case scenario is the scale and traffic profile where the hardware obtains the worst performance numbers, the lowest point in the graph.